connectrpc/connectrpc.com/docs/governance/rfc/005-python-implementation.md

 The `UnaryOutput` and `StreamOutput` generic wrapper types provide access to response headers, trailers, and Connect protocol errors, as well as the wrapped message.

-Analagous methods would be available on the asynchronous client.
+Analogous methods would be available on the asynchronous client.